Giacomo Loredan: Early life and family

-The eldest son of the famous admiral and procurator Pietro Loredan and of Campagnola Lando di Vitale, he was born in Venice in the first half of 1396 and, like his father, married in time, contrary to the practice then in use among fellow citizens: in 1419 he married Beatrice Marcello di Francesco, with whom he had several children, including Antonio Loredan.
+The eldest son of the famous admiral and Procurator of Saint Mark Pietro Loredan and of Campagnola Lando di Vitale, he was born in Venice in the first half of 1396 and, like his father, married in time, contrary to the practice then in use among fellow citizens: in 1419 he married Beatrice Marcello di Francesco, with whom he had several children, including Antonio Loredan.

 Career

 In his youth he devoted himself to trading (on 2 March 1430 he was appointed patron of the galleys of Flanders and in 1443 his son Luca was in Damascus) but without too much success.
-Soon, therefore, he joined, or perhaps even replaced, private activity with public, and on 2 February 1432 he was given command of a galley in the army led by his father against the Genoese in the Tyrrhenian Sea.
+Soon, therefore, he joined, or perhaps even replaced, private activity with public, and on 2 February 1432 he was given command of a galley in the campaign led by his father against the Genoese in the Tyrrhenian Sea.
 A few months later, on 16 December, he was elected Captain of the Gulf.

 For the next five years there was no news of Giacomo, but it is likely that he continued to serve in the fleet.
 On 26 November 1437 he accompanied his father on a delicate mission to Gianfrancesco Gonzaga, Marquis of Mantua, in an attempt to prevent his passage into the opposing camp.
-There was a war, in fact, between Venice and Milan and the events did not turn in favor of the Serenissima, whose forces were hardly engaged in the Brescia area.
+There was a war, in fact, between Venice and Milan and the events did not turn in favor of Venice, whose forces were hardly engaged in the Brescia area.
 On 3 April 1438 Giacomo failed to be elected vice-captain in the Gulf, but on 11 July he was appointed superintendent of the thirty armed boats that were to operate on the Adige, while his father assumed command of the army on the Po.
 Shortly thereafter, however, on 28 October Pietro died; on 26 October Giacomo had obtained repatriation, in all probability to be with him in his last days and provide for the burial.
 The funeral inscription explicitly indicates poisoning as the cause of Pietro Loredan's death and many authors identify the principal as Doge Francesco Foscari, whose enmity with the deceased procurator was known.